cxgdev/cyclone/index.md

 To configure your bot, go to the `config.toml` file in the root directory of your bot.

 This is where you can customize everything about the bot.
-Let's begin by configuring the Rich Prescence (Bot's Activity/Game).
+Let's begin by configuring the Rich Presence (Bot's Activity/Game).

 ### Change Status
 Go the [presence] section of the config, and change `status` to `"online"`, `"idle"`, `"dnd"`, or `"offline"`.